Tutors and Mentoring - Ultimate Novel Writing Programme

 Your Personal Tutor will be confirmed the week before the programme is due to begin.
 We will take the preferences stated on your application into account when allocating your Personal Tutor, however the final decision will be made by the tutors once all the students have been confirmed on the programme.
 This is to ensure you will be allocated to the tutor who is best placed to support you on the programme and offer guidance with your novel.

-There are currently 7 tutors in total: 5 based in the UK, 1 in Australia and 1 based in the USA.
+Winter: There are 7 tutors in total: 5 based in the UK, 1 based in the USA, and 1 based in Australia.

 How am I assigned a mentor?